thauvette/strength-tracker/README.md

 TODO: styles not loading when offline

-TODO: finish cleaning un WendlerWorkout
+TODO: finish cleaning up WendlerWorkout

 TODO: back button when menu is open

 TODO: Screen always on? (currently only in chrome 84)

-TODO: add notes to sets

 TODO: Swipe on calendar view

 TODO: clean up all naming conventions.

-TODO: bar weight and plates need to come from settings.

 TODO: split new wendler into two steps